russmckendrick/records/content/albums/the-piper-at-the-gates-of-dawn-8513521/index.md

 ---
 title: "Pink Floyd - The Piper At The Gates Of Dawn"
-album_artist: "Pink Floyd"
+artist: "Pink Floyd"
-album_title: "The Piper At The Gates Of Dawn"
+album_name: "The Piper At The Gates Of Dawn"
 date: 2016-06-03
 release_id: "8513521"
 slug: "the-piper-at-the-gates-of-dawn-8513521"
+hideSummary: true
 cover:
     image: "the-piper-at-the-gates-of-dawn-8513521.jpg"
+    alt: "The Piper At The Gates Of Dawn by Pink Floyd"
+    caption: "The Piper At The Gates Of Dawn by Pink Floyd"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Psychedelic Rock", "Prog Rock"]
 ---

 ## Tracklisting